-Step-1 Proposals Due: September 4, 2013, 5 PM Eastern Time Notification of Proposal Status: October 1, 2013
+Step-1 Proposals Due: September 4, 2015, 5 PM Eastern Time Notification of Proposal Status: September 24, 2015

-Step-2 Proposals (By Invitation) Due: December 3, 2013, 5 PM Eastern Time Proposals that do not conform to the standards outlined in this solicitation and the solicited research response area appendix of interest will be declared noncompliant and declined without review.
-You must read and understand this solicitation in its entirety to prepare a competitive proposal.
+Step-2 Proposals (By Invitation) Due: November 23, 2015, 5 PM Eastern Time You must read and understand this solicitation in its entirety to prepare a competitive proposal.
 Key requirements are identified here:

-- The information in this NRA supersedes and provides additional direction to that found in the Guidebook for Proposers the NASA FAR Supplement Provision.
-Proposals that do not conform to these standards will be declared noncompliant and declined without review. - For Step-1 and Step-2 proposals: You and your organization must be registered with NSPIRES.
+- The information and specific submission instructions in this NRA supersede that found in the NASA Guidebook for Proposers.
+Proposals that do not conform to the requirements in this NRA may be declared noncompliant and declined without review (sections D.4 and E.3.a). - For Step-1 and Step-2 proposals: You and your organization must be registered with NSPIRES.
 Your proposal must be submitted by an authorized representative of your organization.
 All team members listed on the proposal must be registered with NSPIRES. - For Step-1 and invited Step-2 proposals: Your specific aims must address the research emphases in this solicitation, and must be clearly outlined in the project description of your proposal. - For Step-2 proposals: Proposals must identify Integrated Research Plan (IRP) risks and gaps addressed by the research. - For Step-2 proposals: The length of the project description of the proposal cannot exceed 20 pages using standard (12 point) type. - For Step-2 proposals: Investigators submitting a proposal in response to this solicitation, and whose most recent submission that included similar specific aims to any NASA or NSBRI sponsored research announcement was not accepted, must address prior review comments (2 pages maximum). - Investigators resubmitting a proposal in response to this solicitation may only submit a proposal with similar hypothesis(es) and aims a total of three times (original submission plus two resubmissions).
-Significant changes must be made to the proposal hypothesis(es) and specific aims for consideration after the third attempt or the proposal will be declined without further review. - For Step-2 proposals: If you have received past NASA or NSBRI supported research within the last three years, you must provide specifics (2 pages maximum) to the productivity of your research in a section separate from the project description. - For Step-2 proposals: If using vertebrate animals, your proposal must meet requirements of the Vertebrate Animal Scientific Review section of this solicitation. - For Step-2 proposals: Your proposal must meet requirements of the Compliance Review section of this solicitation. - For Step-2 proposals: If applicable, inclusion of the Flight Experiment Resource Worksheet, Bed Rest Worksheet, or Analog Study Resource Worksheet. - NASA HRP has adopted the National Institutes of Health (NIH) policy concerning salary limitations on grants. - NASA HRP has adopted the NIH policy concerning the sharing of software produced through grants. - Step-1 and Step-2 selection decision information can be accessed after the selection announcement date listed in this solicitation.
+Significant changes must be made to the proposal hypothesis(es) and specific aims for consideration after the third attempt or the proposal will be declined without further review. - For Step-2 proposals: If you have received past NASA or NSBRI supported research within the last three years, you must provide specifics (2 pages maximum) of the productivity of your research in a section separate from the project description. - For Step-2 proposals: If using vertebrate animals, your proposal must meet requirements of the Vertebrate Animal Scientific Review section of this solicitation. - For Step-2 proposals: Your proposal must meet requirements of the Compliance Review section of this solicitation. - For Step-2 proposals: If applicable, the Analog Study Resource Worksheet should be included. - NASA HRP has adopted the NIH policy concerning the sharing of software produced through grants. - Step-1 and Step-2 selection decision information can be accessed after the selection announcement date listed in this solicitation.
 After logging in, the PI selects the "Proposals" link, the "Submitted Proposals/NOIs" link, and then clicks on the proposal submitted to the solicitation identified above.
 The document(s) provided by NASA will be displayed under the heading "PI Information Package" located at the bottom of the "View Proposal" page.